lemarc58/udacity/README.md

 <img src="https://github.com/lemarc58/udacity/blob/main/image/staging_tables.jpg" style="float:left;vertical-align:bottom">

 <h3> 4-2 Fact and Dimension Tables </h3>
-I created five Redshift tables to store fact and dimension tables: These are reviews, recipes, author, time and category tables.
+I created five Redshift tables to store fact and dimension tables: These are reviews, recipes, author, time and category tables.<br>
 <ul>
 <li><b>Reviews: </b>This is the fact table in data model.
 It stores basic info about reviews and also foreign keys from other dimension tables.</li>
 <li><b>Recipes: </b>This dimension table is for recipe data.
 Also it has RecipeCategoryId column from other dimension table.</li>